dnsimple/dnsimple-support/content/articles/record-resolution-issues.markdown

 dnsimple.com.
 543 IN  A   50.31.209.238
 ~~~

-`dig` is telling me I have to wait 3534 seconds (about an hour) before the cache for the record is expired.
+`dig` says I have to wait 3534 seconds (about an hour) before the cache for the record is expired.
 If I make a change now, it may not be visible from my local machine for an hour.

 Make sure to clear the DNS cache before checking a record update.
 This may involve: